FRANK CORNELIUS HARMON, FAIA (1941-)

 2005 - The Maurer Beach House.
 Project architect, Charles Holden.
 Unbuilt.

-2005 - The Barringer Guest House, Chatham County.
+2005 - The Barringer Guest House, Chatham County NC.
 With growing families of their own, the children of the property's owner built a guest house on their mother's farm to stay during holidays and other visits.

 2007 - The Duke Smart Home, aka the Home Depot Smart Home, 1402 Faber Street, Durham NC.
 Commissioned 2004.
 Harmon was the designer and architect of record.
 6000sf.
 The managing architect was SmithGroup who also did construction administration.
 Built by Bovis Lend Lease.
 This residence hall and engineering learning laboratory is a testing ground for smart and sustainable technologies.
-Initially developed by a student as a senior thesis, the program advances product prototyping, marketability, and sustainability.
+The house advances product prototyping, marketability, and sustainability.

 2010 - The Coates Residence, aka the Winterview Residence, Hendersonville NC.
 Matt Griffith was the project architect.
 Unbuilt.